MicrosoftDocs/microsoft-authentication-library-dotnet/msal-dotnet-articles/advanced/exceptions/msal-logging.md

 The correlation ID can be obtained in three ways:

-1. from a successful authentication result - <xref:Microsoft.Identity.Client.AuthenticationResult.CorrelationId>;
+1. from a successful authentication result - <xref:Microsoft.Identity.Client.AuthenticationResult.CorrelationId?displayProperty=nameWithType>;
-2. from a service exception - <xref:Microsoft.Identity.Client.MsalServiceException.CorrelationId>, and
+2. from a service exception - <xref:Microsoft.Identity.Client.MsalServiceException.CorrelationId?displayProperty=nameWithType>, and
-3. by passing a custom correlation ID to <xref:Microsoft.Identity.Client.BaseAbstractAcquireTokenParameterBuilder{T}.WithCorrelationId(System.Guid)> when building a token request.
+3. by passing a custom correlation ID to <xref:Microsoft.Identity.Client.BaseAbstractAcquireTokenParameterBuilder`1.WithCorrelationId(System.Guid)> when building a token request.

 When providing your own correlation ID, use a different ID value for each request.
 Don't use a constant as we won't be able to differentiate between the requests.